NodeBE4/opinion/_posts/2022-09-12-EnclavedMicrostate.md

 Well, we now have a bit of an answer to that question.
 Back in late July/early August, a small British-Mexican Youtuber, lemiffe, [visited the SMM](https://www.youtube.com/watch?v=wUKPspLzMFg) and spoke with Lukas for a bit.
 From the video it seems like the MMX was actually in considerably worse shape than even the more pessimistic viewers had believed.
 To summarise:

 * A major control lever was apparently 'surprisingly difficult to actuate'.
-* A number of elements were damaged or broken, some relatively superficial parts breaking in transit, but others due to extreme wear.
+* A number of elements were damaged or broken, some relatively superficial parts breaking in transit, but others due to extreme wear from poor lubrication.
 * Loosened screws on moving parts went undetected and damaged some of the wood and the key gear assemblies were no longer running smoothly.
 * In the interests of fine-tuning on the fly, Martin had used obscene quantities of washers – a bad idea in the first place but which also made reassembly difficult because it isn't clear how many washers should go where.
 These were also stored badly, having adhered to a welding magnet and thus likely become magnetised themselves.
 * The programming plates are 'stupidly heavy' (and there are eight of them), and made using the rather odd method of CNCing a flat plastic block and then heat-bending it around wood, when a more viable approach might have been using (or indeed commissioning someone to use) a rotary axis CNC device on an already-cylindrical piece.